mikkel32/CoolBox/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### Global Error Handling

+CoolBox installs a Tk ``report_callback_exception`` handler that logs uncaught exceptions and displays a friendly error dialog.
+Background threads should forward exceptions to the main thread using ``ThreadManager.post_exception`` so they are processed by this handler.
+This keeps error reporting consistent across the application.

 ## 📄 License

 This project is licensed under the MIT License.